FrancoFernando/FrancoFernando/README.md

 ---

-I'm a Senior Software Engineer with 10+ years of experience in the overall software life-cycle.
-I have a Ph.D. in computer vision and I'm also specialized in real-time, embedded and safety-critical systems.
+I'm an experienced Software Engineer with a solid professional background in the overall software life-cycle.
+I have a PhD in computer vision and image processing.
+My passion are algorithms and distributed systems, but I've also good knowledge of embedded and real time systems.

 I have professional experience with the technologies listed in the tech stack below.